 Continuous TDG has been measured within the Project since 1995.
 Early data collection at Grant PUD's fixed-site monitoring stations (FSM stations) focused mainly on the fish-spill season, but data is now collected hourly year-round.
 Intensive near-field work at Wanapum and Priest Rapids dams has also been completed to evaluate the effects of system operations (Corps 2001, Corps 2003).
 Additionally, vertical TDG profiles were completed at mid-channel and near the shorelines during the 1999 synoptic study (Normandeau et al. 2000).
 Both Juul (2003) and Normandeau et al. (2000) provide extensive background information on TDG levels within the Project prior to 2003.
-Since 2004, Grant PUD has been providing WDOE with summary reports of TDG monitoring during the fish-spill season (Hendrick 2004 - 2008, 2009b, Keeler 2010a, 2011a, 2012a, 2013a).
+Since 2004, Grant PUD has been providing WDOE with summary reports of TDG monitoring during the fish-spill season (Hendrick 2004 - 2008, 2009b, Keeler 2010a, 2011a, 2012a, 2013a, 2014).
 These reports are mainly focused on TDG levels measured at the FSM stations during the fish-spill season.
 Grant PUD also provided WDOE with an annual water quality monitoring report, which covers TDG monitoring results during the non-fish spill season (Keeler 2010b-2013b).
 In general, TDG levels are greatest during the spring fish-spill season (April-June), especially during years when incoming flow volumes exceed Wanapum Dam's current hydraulic capacity (~163 kcfs).

-The web link to the 2013 TDG/fish-spill summary report (Keeler 2013a) is included in this GAP as Appendix A on page A-1.
+The web link to the 2014 TDG/fish-spill summary report (Keeler 2014) will be included in this 2015 GAP as Appendix A on page A-1.
+This web link will be active on, or before October 31, 2014.